leros-dev/leros-dev.github.io/README.md

 2. James Caska and Martin Schoeberl.
 [Java dust: How small can embedded Java be?](http://www.jopdesign.com/doc/lerosjvm.pdf) In Proceedings of the 9th International Workshop on Java Technologies for Real-Time and Embedded Systems (JTRES 2011), York, UK, ACM, September 2011.

+A work-in-progress handbook is available as LaTeX sourcec at [Leros Handbook](https://github.com/leros-dev/leros-doc/tree/master/handbook)

 ## Architecture